Skip to main content

 Troubleshooting

-• Resource restrictions in policy don’t match agent ARN
+• Resource restrictions in policy don’t match the agent ARN.

 Solutions:

-1. Verify IAM policy includes bedrock:InvokeAgent and is attached to the IAM user whose keys are on the Bedrock AI Provider
+1. Verify the IAM policy includes bedrock:InvokeAgent and is attached to the IAM user whose keys are on the Bedrock AI Provider (see Step 2).

-2. Ensure the policy Resource matches your agent alias ARNs or uses a permitted pattern (see Step 2: Create IAM credentials)
+2. Ensure the policy Resource matches your agent alias ARNs or uses a permitted pattern.

-• Using agent ARN instead of agent alias ARN
+• Using the base agent ARN instead of the agent alias ARN.

 Solutions: